phatchman/pico_dazzler/README.md

 Pictures of my setup will be provided shortly.

 # Building from source
-Building from source is not necessary, you can used the provided pico_dazzler.uf2 file.
+Building from source is not necessary, you can use the provided pico_dazzler.uf2 file.
 But you may want to build from source to enable debugging features or add support for other gamre controllers etc.
 First you must have a working Pico C/C++ build environment.
 Please refer to [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) or [Pico C++ development using Windows](https://learn.pimoroni.com/article/pico-development-using-wsl).
 After you have a confirmed working environment, I'd suggest loading one of the VGA examples from the pico-playground repository to confirm the VGA board is working correctly.